We all love our pets! Would you like to know how to paint a dog?

 People good at drawing can just sketch the drawing onto the canvas.
 I used the grid method.
 You may see some of my grid lines in the next photo.

-Alternately you may trace the image off of the computer screen and then transfer it to the canvas with 'ad' graphite paper.
+Alternately you may trace the image off of the computer screen and then transfer it to the canvas with graphite paper.

 What brushes?

-Traditionally oil painting is done with 'ad' Hog Hair brushes.
+Traditionally oil painting is done with Hog Hair brushes.
 Today there are synthetic brushes that work just as well.
 The brush should be stiff enough to move the oil paint.

 This painting was done with a #4 flat brush.
 A #2 round was used for the eyes and nose.

-Use a little 'ad' odorless mineral spirits to thin the paint.
+Use a little odorless mineral spirits to thin the paint.
 Use just enough to make it flow; you want the paint to remain black.

 Paint the black of the eyes and nose.
 Leave the shiny highlights unpainted.

-Instead of Thalo Blue, you may use Prussian Blue.
+Instead of Phthalo Blue, you may use Prussian Blue.
 It's a good all-around blue.
-Ultramarine Blue also works
+Ultramarine Blue also works well with Burnt Sienna for mixing black.

 Paint the dark colors.
 The eyes and nose are actually part of this step, but I didn't to take a photo of the drawing before I started painting.